 Parkinson’s Disease is a neurodegenerative disorder that affects dopamine-producing neurons in the substantia nigra of the brain.
 Simply put, PD is a loss of cells in the area of the brain that produces dopamine.
-This midbrain nucleus plays a huge part in motor movement.
-When the cells deteriorate, this part of the brain hardens, leading to tremors, loss of balance, limb rigidity and other symptoms seen in Parkinson’s Disease.
+This midbrain nucleus plays a huge part in the motor movement.
+When the cells deteriorate, this part of the brain hardens, leading to tremors, loss of balance, limb rigidity, and other symptoms seen in Parkinson’s Disease.

 So Why Should I Care?